This Autism Awareness Puzzle Piece Toilet Paper Bracelet Craft post is sponsored.

 For others, they’re hypo-sensitive to pain.
 So you have to be very careful if these people fall or injure themselves as they won’t feel pain in the way that a neurotypical person would feel or would expect someone to feel.

-For more about characteristics of Autism, this article by About Kids Health is a great resource.
+For more about characteristics of Autism, this article by the CDC is a great resource.

 For some people with Autism, they’re hyper-sensitive to certain fabrics or styles of clothing.
 Clothing items that are restrictive can cause sensory issues.